d3spawn/netrunner/00-home-lab/README.md

 Both perspectives are built on shared assumptions around isolation, scope, and authorization.

+### Core Design Principles

+- **Isolation First**
+  All lab environments are separated from production networks and personal data.

+- **Intentional Connectivity**
+  Every network path, service exposure, and trust relationship is deliberate and documented.

+- **Reproducibility**
+  Configurations and assumptions are recorded to allow consistent rebuilding and testing.

+- **Progressive Complexity**
+  The lab evolves from basic setups to more complex scenarios as understanding improves.

+## Structure
+00-home-lab/
+├── shared/ # Network topology, assumptions, and scope ├── offensive-lab/ # Attacker-focused environment and workflows └── defensive-lab/ # Monitoring, logging, and analysis environment

 ## Scope & Ethics

 All activities in this home lab are performed exclusively within: